Updated: 5 days ago

 In a nutshell

-process of companies.
+In conclusion, the health crisis affects recruitment process of companies significantly.
 The pandemic has disrupted recruitment in various ways.
 The shift towards remote hiring and onboarding is one of them.
 There has also been a slowdown in the recruitment process due to economic uncertainty.

 Furthermore, there is increased competition for remote workers, and employee health